syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 To be able to create our buckets, objects and ACLs we first will need to get our access and secret key of the ec2 credentials of our OpenStack user.

-For s3cmd we have to create following configuration file:
+For s3cmd we have to create following configuration file (example is in DBL region):

 ```shell
 syseleven@kickstart:~$ cat .s3cfg